kpriyanshu2003/C-Projects/README.md

 C is a general-purpose computer programming language.
 It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
 Here, are some of the C programs created by me.
-And updated regularly.
+And updated regularly.<br>
+You can submit a pull request if you find information missing or incorrect.

 ## Programs